-- 3. The BLM will work cooperatively with surface owners and mineral operators in recognizing rights on split-estate land.
-In the absence of a surface owner agreement and in mining development of the Federal mineral estate on a non-Federal surface, the BLM will take into consideration surface owner mitigation requests from predevelopment to final reclamation. - 4.
+- 1. BLM land use planning and multiple-use management decisions will recognize that energy and mineral development can occur concurrently and sequentially with other resource uses, providing that appropriate stipulations or conditions of approval are incorporated into authorizations to prevent unnecessary or undue degradation, reduce environmental impacts, and prevent a jeopardy opinion. - 2.
+Land use plans will incorporate and consider energy and geological assessments as well as energy and mineral potential on public land through existing energy, geology, and mineral resource data, and to the extent feasible, through new mineral assessments to determine mineral potential.
+The BLM will work cooperatively with surface owners and mineral operators in recognizing rights on split-estate land.
+In the absence of a surface owner agreement and in mining development of the Federal mineral estate on a non-Federal surface, the BLM will take into consideration surface owner mitigation requests from predevelopment to final reclamation. - 3.
 The BLM will adjudicate and process energy and mineral applications, permits, operating plans, leases, ROWs, and other land use authorizations for public land in a timely and efficient manner and in a manner to prevent unnecessary or undue degradation.
 The BLM will require financial assurances, including long-term trusts, to provide for reclamation of the land and for other purposes authorized by law.
 Prior to mine closure, reclamation considerations should include partnerships to utilize existing mine infrastructure for future economic opportunities such as landfills, wind farms, biomass facilities, and other industrial uses.

-New Mexico State Trust Land: The New Mexico State Land Office is responsible for managing State Trust land to generate income but is also responsible for ensuring that land is maintained for future productive uses.
-No NM State trust land is located within the proposed Copper Flat mine boundary (see Figure 3-34), so no permitting from the State Land Office is required.
+New Mexico State Trust land: The New Mexico State Land Office is responsible for managing State Trust land to generate income but is also responsible for ensuring that land is maintained for future productive uses.
+No State trust land is located within the proposed Copper Flat mine boundary (see Figure 3-36), so no permitting from the State Land Office is required.

 Sierra County: Sierra County has limited land use regulations or guidance on the development of private land (Sierra County 2006).
-In fact, for unincorporated areas of Sierra County, the county government does not issue permits, except for floodplain permits.
-Building permits are issued at the State level (Jones and Porter-Carrejo 2012).
+For unincorporated areas of Sierra County, the county government does not issue permits, except for floodplain permits.
+Building permits are issued at the State level (Jones 2012).